kundajelab/fastISM/README.md

 **TODO** Add benchmarking utilities.
 Note on warm-up.

 ## Getting Help
 fastISM supports the most commonly used subset of Keras for biological sequence-based models.
-Occasionally, you may find that some of the layers used in your model are not supported by fastISM ([Supported Layers](https://fastism.readthedocs.io/en/latest/layers.html) section in Documentation).
+Occasionally, you may find that some of the layers used in your model are not supported by fastISM.
+Refer to the [Supported Layers](https://fastism.readthedocs.io/en/latest/layers.html) section in Documentation for instructions on how to incorporate custom layers.
 In a few cases, the fastISM model may fail correctness checks, indicating there are likely some issues in the fastISM code.
-In both such cases or any other bugs, feel free to reach out to the author by posting an [Issue](https://github.com/kundajelab/fastISM/issues) on GitHub along with your architecture, and we'll try to work out a solution!
+In such cases or any other bugs, feel free to reach out to the author by posting an [Issue](https://github.com/kundajelab/fastISM/issues) on GitHub along with your architecture, and we'll try to work out a solution!

 ## Citation
 fastISM: Performant *in-silico* saturation mutagenesis for convolutional neural networks; Surag Nair, Avanti Shrikumar, Anshul Kundaje (bioRxiv 2020)
 [https://doi.org/10.1101/2020.10.13.337147](https://doi.org/10.1101/2020.10.13.337147)